runpod/docs/docs/serverless/workers/custom-worker.md

     :::note

-    When building your Docker image, you must specify the platform as `linux/amd64` or it won't work on Serverless.
+    You must specify the platform as `linux/amd64` for Serverless deployment.

     :::

-1. Then push the image to your container registry:
+2. Push the image to your container registry:

     ```bash
     docker push yourusername/serverless-test:latest